 Of immediate interest is whether the problem is being solved to meet some external requirement or for the benefit of the members of the group.
 In small groups of people or groups of organizations, the formation and organization of these has been characterized as either "work groups" or "clubs" (Arrow et al. 2000).
 This distinction forms an important constraint on the ability to change the rules, to modify the institution itself, in response to the problem.
-Externally formed groups are more likely going to have to work within the institution, but these groups have the advantage that there are other values associated with maintaining the larger group that can be brought to bear on the problem.
+Externally formed groups are more likely to work within the rules of the institution.
 On the other hand a self-contained club can change the rules but might not have any other social or economic capital to draw on.
+This is the classic tradeoff between authority and flexibility.

-16.2 Example institutions in the background
+12.2 Example institutions in the background